Agablue-red/MLClass/README.md

 ### Advanced modelling

 We created three Machine Learning Models (SVR, Decision Tree Regressor and LASSO Regressoin) using k-fold Cross-Validation.

+#### Comparison performance of the models against each other for the various investment horizons

 We used R2 score, MAE and MSE to compare the models.

 ##### R-squared